midzer/choices/README.md

 **Input types affected:** `text`, `select-multiple`

-**Usage:** Whether a user can input/choose a duplicate item.
+**Usage:** Whether each inputted/chosen item should be unique.

 ### delimiter
 **Type:** `String` **Default:** `,`

 **Input types affected:** `text`

 **Usage:** What divides each value.
-By default the delimited value would be `"Value 1, Value 2, Value 3"`.
+The default delimiter seperates each value with a comma: `"Value 1, Value 2, Value 3"`.

 ### paste
 **Type:** `Boolean` **Default:** `true`